Sinn Fein leader to take part in RTE debate

 Speaking at their election headquarters in Dublin, Mr McGrath also claimed Sinn Fein’s tax policies will “boomerang back into the face of the very people that they are saying they’re going to help”.

-Micheal Martin was pressed on his party’s position on going into Government with Sinn Fein after a number of his TDs and candidates indicated they would be open to working with Mary Lou McDonald’s party.
+On Monday Mr Martin was pressed on his party’s position on going into Government with Sinn Fein after a number of his TDs and candidates indicated they would be open to working with Mary Lou McDonald’s party.

 “It’s not just about the past but about the future as well,” Mr Martin told RTE.